What time is I’m a Celebrity on tonight?

 Ant and Dec have returned to present I’m a Celebrity, which will run into December.

-Last year’s series was won by Giovanna Fletcher, whose husband, McFly star Tom Fletcher, is currently one of the favourites to win this year’s Strictly Come Dancing.
+Last year’s season was won by Giovanna Fletcher, whose husband, McFly star Tom Fletcher, is currently one of the favourites to win this year’s Strictly Come Dancing.

 You can read our review of the first episode of I’m a Celebrity 2021 here and see the full line-up of contestants at this link.